DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 ![Completed Feature Variable Cleanup](/code-usages/completed-cleanup.png)

-When the dashboard indicates a dashboard is no longer used, you can now proceed to "archive" the variable, completing its journey in DevCycle.
+When the dashboard indicates a variable is no longer used, you can now proceed to "archive" the variable, completing its journey in DevCycle.

 ## Other ways to reduce feature flag tech debt